 Provisionally, I will offer Max Neef’s work on human needs as a resource.
 The Chilean economist has done much of the necessary work articulating “fundamental human needs” at a level that is both deeper than and abstracted from the institutional structures that societies use to satisfy those needs.
 Though we likely need not articulate a social architecture that satisfies all of these needs before we are at a tipping point, we can be sure that all of these needs will ultimately need to be satisfied — and satisfied well — by the Abundance Society.

-The second thing that occurs to me is how simple it really can be.
+The second thing that occurs to me is how simple it can be.
 Imagine two coffee shops.
 The first is Starbucks, the second is a thriving local shop.
-The first kind of solves a human need — you can get your coffee.
-Relatively quickly.
-Cheaply enough that you feel fine about the transaction.
+The first “kind of” solves a human need — you can get your coffee.
+You can do so relatively quickly and cheaply enough that you feel fine about the transaction.
 But then consider the second shop.
 There you can also get your coffee.
 It might be a little more expensive, it might be a little higher quality.
 But the big difference is in the sense of community.
 The second place is alive.
 You see friends greeting each-other.
 You feel conversation and conviviality.
 The barista knows your name and the way you like your bulletproof coffee.

 There are four or five different human needs being satisfied all at once in a place like this.
 This is called a “synergistic satisfier”.
 It seems clear that the Abundance Society will be constructed largely from synergistic satisfiers.
-We can already see that happening — its a big piece of “social capital” and why services like AirBnB are so explosive.
-Because it turns out that a little human-ness goes a long way.
+There is a lot of leverage in synergistic satisfiers.
+It turns out that a little human-ness goes a long way.

 Again, we don’t know the precise path, but we can venture some hypotheses: